 Step-5: Extract the Benefits from Plants

 Well-managed plants could be a great source of dissolved oxygen for your aquarium.
 Therefore, if you have live plants, you should know how to extract the benefits from plants.
-Otherwise, plants will do more harm than good in terms oxygen concentration of your tank.
+Otherwise, plants will do more harm than good in terms of oxygen concentration in your tank.

 - Ensure proper lighting throughout the tank; it will help plants to grow by photosynthesis, and as well as you will get dissolved oxygen.